edgedb/edgedb-js/qb/RFC.md

 ```
 --output [output]  (default: "./node_modules/.edgedb")
-  This is the name of the subdirectory the query builder will be generated into.
-It is resolved from the computed project root.
-This lets users optionally generate the query builder elsewhere in their codebase (possible to a location where it will be tracked by verison control.)
+  This is the name of the subdirectory the query
+  builder will be generated into.
+It is resolved from
+  the computed project root.
+This lets users optionally
+  generate the query builder elsewhere in their
+  codebase (possible to a location where it will be

-  It also makes it possible for users to generate multiple QBs from different instances.
-This isn't possible in Prisma.
-To do so, it is recommended to generate into a subdirectory of `node_modules` that starts with a period, which will prevent the generated code from being pruned by Yarn when new modules are installed.
+  tracked by verison control.)

+  It also makes it possible for users to generate
+  multiple QBs from different instances.
+This isn't
+  possible in Prisma.
+To do so, it is recommended
+  to generate into a subdirectory of `node_modules`
+  that starts with a period, which will prevent
+  the generated code from being pruned by Yarn when
+  new modules are installed.
 ```

 ### Connection

 The `npx edgedb generate` command accepts connection options.
-If fully defined (e.g. `dsn` exists, or `port+host` exists), these are passed explicitly to `edgedb-js`.
+If fully defined (e.g. `dsn` exists, or `port+host` exists, etc), these are passed explicitly to `edgedb-js`.

 Else, check root directory for `.env` file, parse it, and merge into `process.env`.
 The `npx` command will also accept an optional `--env` argument that points to a `*.env` file to be parsed.